stakkr-org/stakkr/docs/index.rst

 line tool, etc ...
 In brief, it's not very flexible and hard to learn.

-Stakkr will help you, via a very simple configuration file and a predefined list of services (that can be extended by plugins) to build a complete environment.
+Stakkr will help you, via a very simple configuration file and a predefined list of services (that can be extended with aliases and custom services) to build a complete environment.
 Plus, to control it in command line.
 It makes use of docker easy.

 Last, but not the least, it's highly configurable and each service mounts a volume to have a persistence